 We are regularly asked if a safe should be bolted to the floor.
 The answer is easy – YES, it should be!
 Whether it’s a home safe, gun safe, jewelry safe, or any other kind of safe, bolting it down gives you more security.
 However, there are sometimes issues that must be considered when determining whether or not to bolt your safe to your floor, so evaluate which of the following categories you fall into, and plan accordingly.
 Concrete Slab –Whether in the garage or inside the house, if you have a concrete slab floor,

-Print it out and do your own home security audit!
+Print out our Home Security Audit Checklist and do your own home security audit!

 According to the FBI crime statistics, a burglary occurs somewhere in the U.S. every 15.4 seconds, and 87% of those burglaries are considered to have been preventable.
 So what can you do to best be prepared?